pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 Initialization consists of creating stack objects (globals), passing the server to the application API and endpoint, and declaring the methods to use.

-Global API server metadata is specified at initialization (used for documentation).
-You can add some more before calling `begin()`.
-Then, each application API can register its metadata (`registerModule()`) and methods (`registerMethod()`) to the APIServer.
+Global API server metadata is specified during the initialization process before calling `begin()`.Each application API can register its metadata (`registerModule()`) and methods (`registerMethod()`) in the implementation file.
 See the appropriate sections below for more details on API metadata.

 #### Main Application Setup: main.cpp
 ```cpp